 So what does it all add up to?
 In this new half of Daybreak, you’ll have ready access to a continuous flow of experiences.
 Paddleboarding with the kids.
 Maybe sitting on your own personal boat dock, watching the kayakers drift by.
 Playing ball.
 Birdwatching.
 Meeting friends for dinner parties and concerts under the stars.
 It’s an inclusive — one might say, egalitarian — approach that inspires neighborly interaction.
 And it honors our innate need to connect with nature, in every season.
 It’s all about exploratory living.
 A greater sense of well-being.
 And balance restored.

 A decade and a half later, Daybreak’s much-loved Oquirrh Lake has inspired something wholly new, the Watercourse.
 Two bookends of a story about people and nature, brought together in fresh ways.
 This might just be the best chapter yet.

 Construction on the Watercourse will begin in 2019 and take about two years.
+Homes right on The Watercourse won’t be available until 2021 at the earliest.
 But you can catch an exciting glimpse at the Hub Info Studio in Daybreak.
 Here (over a cup of delicious Chai from Biscotts Bakery) you can explore a big 3D map of the Upper Villages and see just how the Watercourse fits into the landscape.

 And you’ll discover how close the Watercourse will be to the two neighborhoods already open in the Upper Villages.
 Springhouse Village, a 55+ neighborhood, designed to keep you as active as you wish.
 And Highland Park Village, where a wide range of homes and a huge city park are ready and waiting for people who love nature and want to be part of Daybreak’s next big chapter.